hornc/-/README.md

     ./$(./uname) examples/hello-world.$(./uname|cut -c3) -o hello-world

+OR (wimpmode) these are literal ASCII `?` question marks

+    ./??? examples/hello-world.? -o hello-word
+    ./??? examples/??-?.? -o 99-beers

 Which will create an executable for your system named `hello-world`

 You can run the complied executable as normal with